1960 college football season: Membership changes

+Season chronology

 September

 In the preseason poll released on September 12, the defending champion Syracuse Orangemen and 1959's second-place finisher, the Mississippi Rebels, were No. 1 and No. 2, with 26 and 21 first place votes respectively.
 They were followed by the No. 3 Washington Huskies from Seattle, the No. 4 Texas Longhorns and the No. 5 Illinois Fighting Illini.
 As the regular season progressed, a new poll would be issued on the Monday following the weekend's games.

 The Big Ten schools would not kick off until September 24.
 On September 17, No. 2 Mississippi beat the Houston Cougars in Houston, 42–0.
 No. 3 Washington crushed the visiting College of the Pacific, 55–6 (the school became the University of the Pacific in 1961).
 No. 4 Texas opened its season with a loss at home to Nebraska, falling 14–13.
 Ole Miss was voted No. 1, followed by No. 2 Syracuse, No. 3 Washington, and No. 4 Illinois.
 Previously unranked Alabama, which had beaten No. 13 Georgia 21–6 in Birmingham, was fifth.

 September 24 No. 1 Mississippi beat Kentucky in Memphis, 21–6.
 No. 2 Syracuse opened its season with a 55–7 win over Boston University.
 No. 3 Washington won at home again, beating the University of Idaho Vandals 41–12.
 No. 4 Illinois beat Indiana 17–6.
 In Lincoln, Minnesota beat No. 12 Nebraska 26–14.
 No. 5 Alabama was tied 6–6 by Tulane in New Orleans.
 Mississippi, Syracuse, Washington, and Illinois remained as the top four in the next poll, but Kansas, which had crushed Kansas State 41–0 on the road, rose from No. 7 to No. 5.
 Minnesota entered the poll at the No. 18 spot.